vmware-archive/kubeless/docs/implementing-new-runtime.md

 The HTTP server should satisfy the following requirements:

- - The file to load can be specified using an environment variabel `MOD_NAME`.
+ - The file to load can be specified using an environment variable `MOD_NAME`.
  - The function to load can be specified using an environment variable `FUNC_HANDLER`.
- - The port used to expose the service can be specified using an environment variable `FUNC_PORT`.
+ - The port used to expose the service can be modified using an environment variable `FUNC_PORT`.
- - The server should return `200 - OK` to request at `/healthz`.
+ - The server should return `200 - OK` to requests at `/healthz`.
  - Functions should run `FUNC_TIMEOUT` as maximum.
 If, due to language limitations, it is not possible not stop the user function, at least a `408 - Timeout` response should be returned to the HTTP request.
  - Functions should receive two parameters: `event` and `context` and should return the value that will be used as HTTP response.
 See [the functions standard signature](./runtimes#runtimes-interface) for more information.
 The information that will be available in `event` parameter will be received as HTTP headers.
  - Requests should be served in parallel.
  - Requests should be logged to stdout including date, HTTP method, requested path and status code of the reponse.
- - Errors in the function should be catched.
+ - Exceptions in the function should be catched.
 The server should not exit due to a function error.
  - [Optional] The function should expose Prometheus statistics in the path `/metrics`.
 At least it should expose:
    - Calls per HTTP method
    - Errors per HTTP method
-   - Histogram with the function execution time per HTTP method
+   - Histogram with the execution time per HTTP method

 See an example of an runtime image for [Python](https://github.com/kubeless/kubeless/blob/master/docker/runtime/python/Dockerfile.2.7).

 ## 3. Update the kubeless-config configmap

-In this configmap there is a set of images corresponding to the ones describe in the previous sections.
-You need to update this set with the new images.
+In this configmap there is a set of images corresponding to the ones described in the previous sections.
+You need to add the references to these images along with general information about the language that will be added.

-There are two entries - one for runtime image and another for the Init container that will be used to install dependencies or compile the function in the build process.
+There are two entries - one for the runtime image and another for the init container that will be used to install dependencies or compile the function in the build process.

 In the example below, a custom image for `go` has been added.
 You can optionally add `imagePullSecrets` if they are necessary to pull the image from a private Docker registry.